adelphi-ed-tech/au-courses/courses/digital-literacies.md

 the shallows, etc

 ### Week 15, December 20: Presentations
-Students will present their final projects
+Students will give a lightnight talk based on their portfolio

 ## Assignments